ambarish-S-04/Crypto-Analytics-Platform/README.md

 4. **Wait for Data** - Allow 1-2 minutes for candles to form
 5. **Analyze** - Navigate through tabs to view analytics

+> **Recommendation:** Charts are best viewed after stopping data collection.
+During live streaming, the auto-refresh (every 3 seconds) causes the chart to re-render continuously, which may affect visual stability.
+Once collection stops, the chart displays a fixed dataset with smooth interactions.

 ### Configuration

 Override settings via environment variables: